Mutual Funds Investing in Sin Stocks

-Therefore sin stocks can be also be considered a sub-category of defensive stocks because they can perform better than the broader market during a significant decline in prices, such as with a bear market.
+Therefore sin stocks can be also be considered a sub-category of defensive stocks because they can perform better than the broader market during a significant decline in prices, as in a bear market.

 Sin Stocks, Sector Funds, and Defensive Investing

 The basic idea of defensive investing is to protect (defend) against significant declines in share prices that are associated with market corrections.
-For example, during difficult economic times, consumers typically reduce spending on luxury items, such as entertainment, travel and high end clothing, and buy only what they need, such as food, healthcare, and basic utilities.
+For example, during difficult economic times, consumers typically reduce spending on luxury items, such as entertainment, travel, high-end clothing, and buy only what they need, such as food, healthcare, and basic utilities.

 Sector funds focus on a specific industry, social objective or industrial sector such as health care, real estate or technology.
 Their investment objective is to provide concentrated exposure to specific industry groups, called sectors.

 Examples of Mutual Funds That Hold Sin Stocks